Pavin Smith Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in the league.

-- The Royals' 5.47 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.47 team ERA that ranks 29th across all league pitching staffs.

-- The Royals allow the third-most home runs in baseball (34 total, 1.5 per game).
+- Royals pitchers combine to allow the third-most home runs in baseball (34 total, 1.5 per game).

-- Keller makes the start for the Royals, his fifth of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- Singer (1-2 with an 8.14 ERA and 19 strikeouts in 21 2/3 innings pitched) gets the start for the Royals, his fifth of the season.

-- The righty last pitched on Tuesday against the Texas Rangers, when he tossed four innings, allowing three earned runs while giving up three hits.
+- In his last appearance on Wednesday, the righty threw five innings against the Texas Rangers, allowing five earned runs while surrendering six hits.

-- The 27-year-old has a 3.00 ERA and 7.7 strikeouts per nine innings in four games this season, while allowing a batting average of .194 to opposing hitters.
+- In four games this season, the 26-year-old has amassed an 8.14 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.